makersacademy/rps-challenge/README.md

 # My RPS Challenge

-My take on creating a 'Rock, Paper, Scissors game'
+My take on creating a 'Rock, Paper, Scissors game'.
+I used user stories to write the first set of tests and steps.
+Had a go at implimenting the second user story.
+Hope to finish when I have the time.

 # RPS Challenge